North Huron, Ontario

 The Township of North Huron is a municipality in Huron County, Ontario, Canada.
-It was formed in 2001 when the Ontario government imposed amalgamation on municipalities throughout the province.
-Specifically, the former township of East Wawanosh was merged with the village of Blyth and the town of Wingham.
+It was formed on January 1, 2001, when the former township of East Wawanosh was merged with the village of Blyth and the town of Wingham, as part of a province-wide municipal amalgamation imposed by the Government of Ontario.

 Communities

 Besides the town of Wingham and the village of Blyth, the township of North Huron comprises a number of villages and hamlets, including: